-This list is based on our own personal experiences, which makes it somewhat unique amongst most other lists you’ll see in the internet.
+Since we base this list on our own personal experiences, we have a list quite unlike most other ones you’ll see in the internet.

-And in the case of Great Britain, we feel that we’ve visited so many waterfalls on this island (which was really composed of three countries or kingdoms of England, Scotland, and Wales) that we could put together a credible top 10 list like this one.
+And in the case of Great Britain, we feel that we’ve visited so many waterfalls on this island that we could put out a pretty respectable top 10 list like this one.

-And while there were a lot of waterfalls to choose from, we managed to filter down to ten standout waterfalls, where all three kingdoms were well represented.
+And while we had a lot of waterfalls to choose from, we managed to filter down our survey to ten standout waterfalls, where all three kingdoms were well represented.

-But we totally recognize that this list can easily change if we’re fortunate enough to come back or have an opportunity to revisit our list after some time has passed.
+But we totally recognize that this list can easily change as we hope to come back or have an opportunity to revisit our list after some time has passed.

 So without further ado, we present the UK Top 10 in reverse order…

 This waterfall presented quite a challenge in terms of earning a sighting of it.

 We could have done it as an arduous 13-mile return hike to get up to its top.
 But we ended up doing a boat trip getting the view you see in the photo.

-But this falls ultimately made this list because that boat trip made for a diverse experience as it also featured a lot of wildlife (especially seals) as well as mindblowing scenery around Loch Glencoul and Loch Beag.
+This falls ultimately made this list because that boat trip made for a diverse experience.
+After all, it also featured a lot of wildlife (especially seals) as well as mind blowing scenery around Loch Glencoul and Loch Beag.

-So it just edged out the numerous other waterfalls that were similarly rated but left off the list.
+So it just edged out the numerous other waterfalls that possessed similar ratings.

-I’m sure this falls might have even climbed higher on this list had we earned that closer look peering back towards the loch, but that’ll have to be for next time.
+Perhaps this falls might have even climbed higher on this list had we earned that closer look peering back towards the loch.
+But that’ll have to be for next time.

-This entry was really more like a series of waterfalls in the popular Dan-yr-Ogof Showcaves, which itself had three accessible caves in its complex.
+This entry was really more like a series of waterfalls in the popular Dan-yr-Ogof Showcaves.
+The cave system itself had three accessible caves in its complex.